-Another of the most common reasons for holding back on starting a new business is not thinking you can afford it.
-Not having enough startup cash to fund an expensive new venture is certainly a valid concern - but unless you need to invest heavily in very specific tools or training, it’s perfectly possible to launch and succeed in various types of business on a shoestring budget.
+Another common reason for holding back on starting a new business is thinking you cannot afford it.
+Not having enough startup cash to fund an expensive new venture is certainly a valid concern.
+However, unless you need to invest heavily in specific tools or training, it’s perfectly possible to launch and succeed in various types of business on a shoestring budget.

 So, how to start a business in the UK with no money?
-Naturally, the business landscape will always be tougher to navigate early on if you don’t have much of a cash buffer available.
-However, these models do have the potential to start generating money fairly quickly, with relatively little heavy investment needed up front.
+Naturally, the business landscape will always be more challenging to navigate early on if you don’t have much of a cash buffer available.
+However, these models do have the potential to start generating money fairly quickly, with relatively little heavy investment needed beforehand.

-In fact, many people initially choose to start out companies based on the following models as a side earner while working elsewhere, be it full-time or part-time.
+In fact, many people initially choose to start companies based on the following models as a side earner while working elsewhere, be it full-time or part-time.
 If you’ve got that option, then the risks of giving it a go are even lower during the early stages.
 Even if you plan to work from home, we recommend getting a business address for the self-employed.
 This will increase your credibility and protect your privacy.

 There are downsides to working from home, of course.
 Clients often prefer to contact companies via a more professional-looking business address, and you may have reservations about mail handling or privacy concerns.